amandinegout/RoviosProject/README.md

 # RoviosProject
-Machine Learning and Computer Vision project
+Machine Learning/Computer Vision/Robotics project

+This project was completed with my co-worker Yann-Raphaël LIFCHITZ.

-This repository only contains the nodes students had to work on during the project.
+This repository only contains the ROS nodes students had to work on during the project.

-The report allows understanding the function of the different nodes and what was the purpose of this project.
+The report allows understanding how the nodes work and what was the purpose of this project.
 Please note that the report is written in French.

 Goals :